CSS Formatter

 Did You Know?

-Q: Does this tool support modern CSS features?
-A: Yes, it fully supports CSS3, including Flexbox, Grid, variables, and media queries.
+Q: Does this tool support CSS3?
+A: Yes, the formatter fully supports modern CSS3 features including variables, grid layouts, flexbox, and media queries.